 Soy Milk Made From Soy Protein

-Soy milk made from soy bean protein is low FODMAP and it is a great option if you are looking to replace cow’s milk (1).
-However, be aware that whole soybean milk is high FODMAP, so you will need to check the ingredients list to see if the milk is made from just soy protein.
-According to Monash University soy milk made from soy protein is safe to have in 250ml (or 1 cup) serves FODMAP (1).
-Soy milk made from soy protein is much easier to find in New Zealand and Australia.
+Soy milk made from ‘soy bean protein’ is low FODMAP and it is a great option if you are looking to replace cow’s milk (1).
+However, be aware that soy milk made from ‘whole soy beans’ or ‘hulled soy beans’ becomes high FODMAP quickly and isn’t recommended during the first phase of the diet.
+This means you need to check the ingredient list of your soy milk carefully to see if the milk is made from soy protein.
+According to Monash University soy milk made from soy protein is low FODMAP in 250ml (or 1 cup) servings (1).
+Soy milk made from soy protein is much easier to find in New Zealand and Australia and can be difficult to source in the United States, Canada and the United Kingdom.

 Firm Tofu

-Firm tofu is made from curdling fresh soy milk and pressing the curds into block moulds (2).
+Firm tofu is made by curdling fresh soy milk and pressing the curds into block moulds (2).
 It is commonly known that soybeans are high FODMAP, so you might be wondering why firm tofu is low FODMAP.
-We know that FODMAPs, especially GOS and fructans, are water-soluble (3).
-During manufacturing firm tofu is pressed, which reduces the water content and drains out some of the GOS (galacto-oligosaccharides), making it low FODMAP (3).
-The firmer the tofu is, the less water content it has, and in theory the lower in FODMAPs it will be.
-Just remember to drain your regular tofu well.
-According to Monash University, a low FODMAP serve of firm tofu is 170g (1).
+Well, we know that FODMAPs, especially GOS and fructans, are water-soluble (3).
+During the manufacturing process firm tofu is pressed to reduce the water content, which drains out some of the fructans, making it low FODMAP (3).
+Just remember to drain your firm tofu well before using it.
+According to Monash University, you can enjoy a 170g / 6 ounce in the first phase of the low FODMAP diet (1).

-Please note that silken tofu is high FODMAP and you will need to avoid it during the low FODMAP phase of the diet.
+Please note that silken tofu is high FODMAP and you will need to avoid eating more than 2 tablespoons per meal during the low FODMAP phase of the diet.

 Tempeh